-J. R. R. Tolkien is a heroic figure; he understood that the greatness of humanity lies within each of us through our faithfulness to our daily mission.
+In my mind, J. R. R. Tolkien is a heroic figure.
+He understood that the greatness of humanity lies within each of us through our faithfulness to our daily mission.
 He was a Catholic, the son of a Catholic convert and an ardent believer in God.
 It was under his influence that C.S.
 Lewis embraced the reality of Christianity.
 While a young man, he formed a little club with some close friends, and despite the small size of the group, they had some very big aspirations.
 They believed that they had a mission to change the world, to make it a better place.
-As for many people during World War I, this vision was severely put to test when several of Tolkien’s friends died; they were not able to live out their noble aspirations.
-But in a letter Tolkien was reminded of their ardent dreams, and he was encouraged to go forward—to fulfill what potential that he had.
-And he did.
-He was an ordinary man in so many ways, yet his faithfulness to his family, to his wife and son, his students, his friends, and his stories reach the soul.
+As for many people during World War I, this vision was put to test when several of Tolkien’s friends died.
+They were not able to live out their noble aspirations.
+But in a letter, Tolkien was reminded of their ardent dreams, and he was encouraged to go forward—to fulfill his own potential.
+He did.
+An ordinary man in so many ways, yet his faithfulness to his family, to his wife and son, his students, his friends, and his stories reach us today.

-Tolkien, like so many of his characters, could not predict the future, but he was engaged in humanity’s struggle to overcome evil, nevertheless.
-May we aspire to the same noble faithfulness of a simple Hobbit and an honest writer.
+Tolkien, like many of his characters, could not predict the future, but he was engaged in humanity’s struggle to overcome evil, nevertheless.
+May we today aspire to the same noble faithfulness of a simple Hobbit—and an honest writer.